How to Appreciate Art when You're not an Artist

 Is the painting signed, and does the signature signify anything about the artist?

-Above questions certainly gives some insight.
+The above questions certainly give some insight.
 When you learn something about the artist, it undeniably adds to the appreciation.

 Consider the composition